QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 $$ \text{with} \ n_{cycles \ performed} = \frac{\int_{start}^{current} P_{el,BA,in} dt}{E_{BA,rated}} $$

 #### Assumptions and scope
-Current model assumptions and limitations are
+Current model assumptions and limitations are:

-    - Detailed model performs best in between the values used for parametrization regarding temperature, C-rate and cycles
+* The detailed model performs best in between the values used for parametrization regarding temperature, C-rate and cycles
-    - The temperature of the cells is set to a constant value under the assumption that the whole battery is temperature regulated.
+* The temperature of the cells is set to a constant value under the assumption that the whole battery is temperature regulated.
 This might change in the future.
-    - Calendaric aging not considered yet but only cyclic aging
+* Calendaric aging is not considered yet, only cyclic aging

 [^Song2018]: D. Song, C. Sun, Q. Wang und D. Jang, "A Generic Battery Model and Its Parameter Identification," EPE, Jg.
 10, Nr.
 01, S. 10–27, 2018, doi: [10.4236/epe.2018.101002](https://doi.org/10.4236/epe.2018.101002).
 [^Tremblay2007]: O. Tremblay, L.-A. Dessaint und A.-I. Dekkiche, "A Generic Battery Model for the Dynamic Simulation of Hybrid Electric Vehicles," in 2007 IEEE Vehicle Power and Propulsion Conference, Arlington, TX, USA, Sep.
 2007 - Sep.
 2007, S. 284–289, doi: [10.1109/VPPC.2007.4544139](https://doi.org/10.1109/VPPC.2007.4544139).